Skip to main content

 • Plus Centurion Lounges, hotel status, Fine Hotels benefits

 Effective fees only count if you’d use the credits anyway.
-If you never use Uber, don’t count the $189 Uber credit.
+If you never use Uber, don’t count the $200 Uber Cash or $120 Uber One credits.
 Be honest about which credits provide genuine value to you.

 The 2-Card Foundation